MagedSaeed/magedsaeed.github.io/md_posts/DeepSeek Made Simple/post.md

 ## MoE architecture

-DeepSeek V3 is a Mixture of Experts (MoE) architecture.
-What does this mean?
-The Mixture of Experts (MoE) architecture is a design where multiple specialized subnetworks (the experts) are trained together during training but one or few of them are selected during inference.
-The hypothesis is that each one of these experts is expected to be better and proficient at handling different types of inputs or tasks.
-During inference where the user interacts with the model, based on the experience gained during training, the MoE architecture will select the expert via its gating mechanism that is best suited to process the input.
-This gating mechanism is usually another network that learns to route incoming inputs to the most appropriate expert(s), acting like a smart traffic controller that directs each input to the expert or a group of experts best suited to process it.
+DeepSeek V3 employs a Mixture of Experts (MoE) architecture.
+This design incorporates multiple specialized subnetworks (experts) trained together, with only a subset activated during inference.
+Each expert develops proficiency in processing different types of inputs or tasks.
+During user interaction, the architecture's gating mechanism routes to the most appropriate expert(s) based on the input.

-A common misconception about MoE is that each expert specializes in a specific domain (like one expert for math, another for creative writing, etc.).
-While this specialization could theoretically happen, it's not how MoE is typically implemented in practice, i.e not the widely adapted approach.
-The experts are neural subnetworks that learn to process different patterns in the data, rather than being explicitly trained for domain specialization.
-Additionally, these experts are not separate small language models, they are components within the larger network, though theoretically, they could be implemented as individual LLMs as well.
+A common misconception about MoE is that experts specialize in specific domains (like mathematics or creative writing).
+While theoretically possible (and already tried, see: [Branch-Train-MiX: Mixing Expert LLMs into a Mixture-of-Experts LLM](https://arxiv.org/html/2403.07816v1)), practical implementations typically have experts learn to process different data patterns rather than explicit domain specialization.
+These experts are integrated components within the larger network, not separate language models, though they could theoretically be implemented as individual LLMs.

-MoE architecture is not a new concept.
-It actually dates back to 1991.
-However, it is now making new waves as it has proven promising in large-scale settings of LLMs with the Mixtral LLMs series.
-For the transformer architecture, experts replace the feedforward network that is placed after the attention and its norm layer.
+The MoE concept dates back to 1991 (Introduced in this paper: [Adaptive Mixture of Local Experts](https://www.cs.toronto.edu/~fritz/absps/jjnh91.pdf)) but has gained renewed attention through its successful application in large-scale LLMs, particularly with the introduction of Mixtral LLMs.
+In transformer architecture, experts replace the feedforward network positioned after the attention and normalization layers.

 ![Figure 2: Mixture of Experts Architecture](assets/MoE.png)

 *Figure 2: Mixture of Experts in a Transformers architecture*

-Why is this architecture useful? the architecture of course has its own pros and cons.
-However, a prominent point why it is useful is because it is a cost-effective approach during inference time while allowing the model to experience a wide range of learning combinations during training time.
-That is, during training, many experts are trained.
-However, during inference, only a few of them get activated to respond to user queries.
-DeepSeek's architecture is an MoE model with a total of 671B parameters with only 37B activated during inference.
-Although this is coming at a huge cost where the whole model (all 671B) needs to be loaded on the GPU VRAM in order to run the whole model.
+The MoE architecture offers distinct advantages and challenges.
+Its primary benefit lies in cost-effective inference while enabling comprehensive learning during training.
+DeepSeek's architecture contains 671B total parameters, but only 37B are activated during inference.
+However, this efficiency comes with a trade-off: the entire model (all 671B parameters) must remain loaded in GPU VRAM for operation.
+Furthermore, training this architecture is associated with challenges.
+An example of such challenges is the following question: how to effecentinly load-balance the experts load during training so that the gating network does high-favor only few experts, low-favoring the rest?

 # DeepSeek R1

 DeepSeek-R1 marks a landmark in AI development timeline.
-It is the first model that shows Reinforcement Learning can work in a large-scale setting without the need to collect high-quality SFT data as in the typical pipeline in Figure 1.
-This has been prominently proven with DeepSeek-R1-Zero model (explained next) where it proved that pure reinforcement learning could yield impressive result.
-However, its capabilities outside reasoning domains are hindered.
-While DeepSeek-R1 is meant to be a general-use model with polished, user-friendly outputs suitable for general public use, they performed some refinements combining the best from both models DeepSeek-V2 and DeepSeek-R1-Zero.
+It is the first model that shows Reinforcement Learning can work in a large-scale setting replacing the collection of high-quality SFT data as in the typical pipeline in Figure 1.
+This has been prominently proven with DeepSeek-R1-Zero model (explained next) where it proved that pure reinforcement learning could yield impressive result eliminating the need for SFT.
+This comes with the cost that its capabilities outside reasoning domains are hindered.
+While DeepSeek-R1 is meant to be a general-use model with polished, user-friendly outputs suitable for general public use, they performed some refinements combining the bests from both models DeepSeek-V2 and DeepSeek-R1-Zero.
 DeepSeek R1 development pipeline can be very briefly illustrated in the following sequence of steps:

 1. SFT Cold Start fine-tuning of DeepSeek V3-Base -> DeepSeek-V3-Cold-Start
 2. RL training on DeepSeek-V3-Cold-Start -> DeepSeek-V3-RL.